 NRG will continue to beneficially own all of our outstanding Class B common stock upon completion of this offering.
 Each share of our outstanding Class B common stock is entitled to one vote per share.
-As a result of its ownership of our Class B common stock, NRG will possess approximately % (or approximately % if the underwriter exercises in full its option to purchase additional shares of Class A common stock) of the combined voting power of our Class A and Class B common stock outstanding upon completion of this offering.
+As a result of its ownership of our Class B common stock, NRG will possess approximately 56.4% (or approximately 55.3% if the underwriters exercise in full their option to purchase additional shares of Class A common stock) of the combined voting power of our Class A and Class B common stock outstanding upon completion of this offering.
 As a result of this ownership, NRG will continue to have a substantial influence on our affairs and its voting power will constitute a large percentage of any quorum of our stockholders voting on any matter requiring the approval of our stockholders.
 Such matters include the election of directors, the adoption of amendments to our amended and restated certificate of incorporation and bylaws and approval of mergers or sale of all or substantially all of our assets.
 This concentration of ownership may also have the effect of delaying or preventing a change in control of our company or discouraging others from making tender offers for our shares, which could prevent stockholders from receiving a premium for their shares.
 NRG may cause corporate actions to be taken even if their interests conflict with the interests of our other stockholders (including holders of our Class A common stock).
 See "Certain Relationships and Related Party Transactions-Procedures for Review, Approval and Ratification of Related-Person Transactions."